Skip To Main Content

 Special Medical Services: Special medical services may be handled on an individual basis by contacting the nurse.
 Parents are expected to provide special equipment.

-Varicella (chicken pox) is a reportable disease in Pennsylvania.
-Please notify the school nurse if you suspect your child has chicken pox.
+Varicella (chicken pox), Measles, and Pertussis are reportable diseases in Pennsylvania.
+Please notify the school nurse if you suspect your child has any of these diseases and follow up with your family medical practitioner.

 Head Lice: While our school district does not routinely screen for head lice, the school nurses will help families to understand the treatment process which will help to eliminate this problem.
 School nurses will check other students as needed based on nursing judgment.
 Contact your school nurse for additional information concerning this issue or visit www.ConestogaValley.org/health